 The anniversary edition of “Halloween” is getting two new sequels, “Halloween Kills” and “Halloween Ends”.

-“Halloween Kills” will come out next year and the film’s star Jamie Lee Curtis has shared a first look.
+“Halloween Kills” will come out next year and the film’s star Jamie Lee Curtis is sharing the first teaser for the new film.

-Curtis confirms production has begun on the sequel by sharing an on-set selfie of her in costume for the role of Laurie Strode.
+Earlier this month, Curtis confirmed the start of production on the sequel by sharing an on-set selfie of her in costume for the role of Laurie Strode.

 The sequels are following last year’s 40th-anniversary edition of “Halloween”, which also starred Curtis.